 This easy to make vegan blueberry cake looks incredibly impressive and it is soft & fluffy.
-Bursting with juicy colour and flavour, this cake is an absolute winner.
+Bursting with juicy colour and flavour, this eggless blueberry cake is an absolute winner.

 THIS POST IS SPONSORED BY INDIGO HERBS

 This vegan blueberry cake with fantastically pretty bilberry icing received instant praise from all of my family.
-My husband is rarely impressed by cake so I take his compliments particularly seriously.
+One of my taste testers is rarely impressed by cake so I take his compliments particularly seriously.

 I generally love adding fruit to cakes in whatever form that may be, fresh or dried.
 But in this instance, I’ve discovered a new trick – fruit powder – it works wonders in cake baking.

-Though I’ve been keen on the idea of fruit powders for a while, I wasn’t quite sure how they would work out in a sponge cake.
-So I decided to make a blueberry and bilberry cake using fruit powder (available online from Indigo Herbs) to see.
+Fruit powder is freeze-dried fruit that has been ground to a fine powder.
+I’ve been keen on the idea of baking with them, but I wasn’t quite sure how they would work out in a sponge cake.
+So I decided to make a vegan blueberry cake using some bilberry powder I picked up from Indigo Herbs to see.

-I sprinkled some bilberry powder directly into the cake batter to amplify the fruity nature of this cake and then I used a little more to create a strikingly colourful icing.
-No need for artificial colouring gels in this vegan blueberry cake.
+I sprinkled some powder directly into the batter for this eggless blueberry cake to amplify the fruity flavour and then I used a little more to create a strikingly colourful icing.
+There’s no need for artificial colouring gels in this eggless blueberry cake.

 It worked a treat.
 The result is a light and fluffy sponge cake that is speckled with dark nuggets of fruit and loaded with tangy flavour.

 To say it is a winner in the looks department too is stating the obvious.
-This vegan blueberry cake is no wallflower.
+This eggless blueberry cake is no shrinking violet.

 What’s the Difference Between Bilberries and Blueberries?

-Bilberries, also known as European wild blueberries, are part of the same plant family as blueberries.
-But there are some marked differences between bilberries and the cultivated blueberries that are readily available in supermarkets:
+That’s because bilberries, also known as European wild blueberries, are part of the same plant family as blueberries.
+There are, however, some marked differences between bilberries and the cultivated blueberries that are readily available in supermarkets:

 - Bilberries are usually smaller in size and darker in color than cultivated blueberries